 Terra Lawson-Remer was one of the top two finishers for the San Diego County Board of Supervisors, District 3 race.
 She is therefore, now the officially endorsed San Diego County Democratic Party candidate for this race.
 Ms. Lawson-Remer spoke to our club about the importance of this race and her plans (and challenges) for her campaign for the November general election.
 The club then voted unanimously to endorse Terra Lawson-Remer for this race.

 Club officer elections: Hugh Rothman was voted in as president.
 Sunny Escovedo was voted to remain as secretary.
-Incoming president Hugh Rothman send the following message to the club:
+Incoming president Hugh Rothman sent the following message to the club: